Three times a week, we do our podcast, Verdict with Ted Cruz.

 We'll see what they're actually looking for.

-But for me, the key is even handedness.
+But for me, the key is even-handedness.

 The shoe on the other foot test has to be satisfied.

-If Hillary Clinton and and and Berger, who are friends of mine, who I like, who I voted for, if they were not subject to this kind of investigation, you cannot have one rule for Republicans or one rule for Democrats.
+If Hillary Clinton and Berger, who are friends of mine, who I like, who I voted for, if they were not subject to this kind of investigation, you cannot have one rule for Republicans or one rule for Democrats.

 Let me play James Comey when he talked about Hillary Clinton, acknowledging that crimes were committed, but saying no reasonable prosecutor would prosecute on these very same issues.